Inc-G/Q_learning_briscola/README.md

 ![Alt text](https://github.com/Inc-G/deep_learning_briscola/blob/main/Bellman_eq.png?raw=true "Optional Title")

-I trained both a GRU models and a MLP model, and the dense model (3 dense layers with activation tanh) outperforms all of them.
+I trained both a GRU model and a MLP model, and the dense model (3 dense layers with activation tanh) outperforms all of them.

 ## Results:
 All the models I trained have an average winning rate vs a random player between 80 and 90%, and vs the deterministic "greedy" player between 70 and 80%.